 These are details that I know after all these years in the chair that a non disabled person doesn’t.
 Both entrances are level entry with proper levered door handles, remote control ceiling fans, touch control lights, remote control drapes, and accessible dining table and computer table (not knee knockers).
 Details like tile floors, not carpeting, kitchen plates and dishes in lower shelves for easy access, not in the higher non accessible cupboards, and furniture placement to enhance maneuverability, not hinder it.
 Place all these details and more in a nicely appointed 2 bedroom 2 bathroom unit that can sleep 6 (4 adults and 2 children under 10) only 100 feet from the ocean on Maui and you have a truly fantastic holiday for anyone who is disabled or has a family member who is disabled.

 The unit itself is beautiful.
 Tile floors, new furniture with a tropical flair, remote control drapes and ceiling fans.
-Exotic wall sculpture of the Hawaiian island chain, 32 inch flat screen TV, DVD and CD stereo with surround sound.
+Exotic wall sculpture of the Hawaiian island chain, 32 inch flat screen TV, and DVD.
 Free wireless internet and free telephone calls to the mainland and Canada.
 Newly renovated kitchen is well equipped with all the necessities like coffee maker, toaster, microwave plus lots more including rice cooker, coffee grinder and of course access to the complex’s 2 gas bbq’s which are oceanfront.
 The complex is small and private with only 24 units and is the last complex on the street and is right on the beach with sugarcane behind.